rOY369/Docs/work/IoT/database_reconnect_feature.md

 - Different queries like -
 	- inserting devices date in the `logdata` table
 	- Running qos queries like `get_unuploaded_data_from_database`
-- Executed in different threads.
-So, the reconnect loop could be running to reconnect with the database from 2 different places at the same time.
-- This makes the extra processing redundant.
-- Also in cases where same object is used in both threads, reconnect will take place through the same object from 2 different
+- Also in cases where same object is used in both threads, reconnect will take place through the same object from 2 different occurrences  at
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDU2NzAzNTgsMTg4MjYzNDkzMl19
+eyJoaXN0b3J5IjpbLTEwNTk2NDU2NTYsMTg4MjYzNDkzMl19
 -->